nitro41992/splitting-sucks/docs/app_navigation_redesign.md

    - Ensured the name is propagated throughout the workflow and saved with the receipt

 #### Current Issues
-1. **Navigation to Summary**: Users are unable to navigate to the Summary view using either:
+1. **Navigation to Summary**: ✅ Fixed - Users were unable to navigate to the Summary view using either:
    - The Summary step indicator in the workflow header
    - The "Go to Summary" button in the Split view
-   This appears to be a regression that needs urgent fixing for workflow completion.
+   This issue was resolved by adding proper notification listeners and updating the step navigation logic.

 #### Next Steps
 1. **Remaining Bug Fixes**:
-   - Fix navigation to Summary screen from Split view
+   - ✅ Fix navigation to Summary screen from Split view
    - Complete edits in split summary saving to state
    - Update existing workflow screens to work with the new modal container
    - Fix any issues with the AppRoot component